What is Jevtana?

 an allergy to any medicine that contains polysorbate 80.

 To make sure Jevtana is safe for you, tell your doctor if you have ever had:

 liver or kidney disease;

 Although not for use by women, cabazitaxel can cause birth defects in a baby if the father is using this medicine.

 Use effective birth control if your sex partner is able to get pregnant.
 Keep using birth control for at least 3 months after your last dose.
 Tell your doctor at once if a pregnancy occurs during this time.

 This medicine may affect fertility (your ability to have children).
 However, it is important to use birth control to prevent pregnancy because cabazitaxel can harm an unborn baby.

 How is Jevtana given?

-Jevtana is injected into a vein through an IV.
-You will receive this injection in a clinic or hospital setting.
-The injection must be given slowly, and the IV infusion can take about 1 hour to complete.
+This medicine must be given slowly, and the infusion can take about 1 hour to complete.